 Intro

-The attach pattern is usually part of the create or editing work flow, located at the end of the form.
+The attachment form cell is usually part of the create or editing work flow, located at the end of the form.
 All the attached files should be associated with a certain business object.
-The app team can specify which types of files are supported.

 In general, users can only add/delete attachments in edit mode.
 After the changes have been saved, users can view the attached files in view mode, but can’t make any changes.
 This prevents users from accidentally making changes to attachments.
 It can also be used to give role-based access, as some users may not be allowed to edit.

-Adding attachments on mobile (left) and tablet (right)
+Adding attachments on compact (left) and medium and expanded screens (right)

-Adding attachments on mobile (left) and tablet (right)
+Adding attachments on compact (left) and medium and expanded screens (right)

 Anatomy